VP Bank’s sustainability management

 VP Bank’s role in society is guided by its sense of environmental, economic and social responsibility toward its stakeholders.
 For VP Bank, a management approach that embraces sustainable corporate leadership plays an essential role in its successful entrepreneurial activity.

 VP Bank Group is committed to the principle of sustainability.
 It firmly believes that responsible actions and economic success go hand in hand.
 A bank’s business model is based on the trust of its clients.
 VP Bank’s activities in the area of sustainability foster and reinforce that trust.
 Therefore, responsible business practices are a key element of VP Bank’s corporate culture, internal work processes and operating business.
 VP Bank also maintains high corporate governance standards.

 VP Bank maintains a constructive dialogue with its clients, employees and shareholders, as well as other constituents of broader society, and takes their feedback into account in its business decisions.
 By doing so, the Bank generates added value for all of its stakeholders.

-With its sustainability policy, VP Bank defines precise minimum standards for its products and services.
+With its sustainability policy, VP Bank strives for precise minimum standards for its products and services.
 This policy applies to the acceptance of client deposits, lending and the investment business.
 VP Bank therefore makes every effort to keep its banking operations carbon neutral.

-Group Legal, Compliance & Tax reports to the “General Counsel & Chief Risk Officer” unit.
-Group Legal, Compliance & Tax supports all VP Bank employees on matters involving compliance with statutory and regulatory provisions.
-Compliance identifies risks and suggests various solutions that comply with these provisions, as risks can be minimised and systematically monitored.
+The units of the “General Counsel & Chief Risk Officer” function support all VP Bank employees on matters involving compliance with statutory and regulatory provisions.
+Group Compliance, Group Tax and Group Risk identify risks and suggest various solutions that comply with these provisions so that risks can be minimised and systematically monitored.
 Internal rules are also established to ensure compliance with all provisions, and controls are implemented.